sammlapp/training_gui/plan.md

 get feedback on inference and training builds

-running on servers: port forwarding or otherwise providing a web-based gui where user can access Dipper running on a remote machine
-- no-electron version of app runs with just lightweight_server+react+rust locally
-- file selection/explorer with SVAR
-- need to be very careful with multi-user scenarios, sessions, what happens when more than one person using Dipper

 - PyInstaller build is likely overly complicated: I think we should be able to use other modules without the "sys.path.append" workarounds to find the modules.

 - Review saving/loading annotation settings to json: includes view settings and CGL
 - CGL true/false should persist across app restart

-- stratification by arbitrary columns for clip extraction
+- stratification by arbitrary columns in metadata for clip extraction

 - delete archive file of pytorch env after unpacking
-- eventually will want to choose between pytorch envs depending on (1) operating system, (2) model being run
+- eventually will want to choose between pytorch envs depending on (1) operating system, (2) model being run (currently one env per OS and have only built mac)

+Review tab status bar: if we are in the full app (not review-only), the review status bar is covered by the global app status bar, it should be bumped up so that it is not hidden.

 ## general feature request list